Benbecula: Settlements

 Benbecula's main settlement is Balivanich (Scottish Gaelic: Baile a' Mhanaich, meaning "Town of the Monk") in the northwest.
-It is the main administrative centre for Benbecula, North Uist, South Uist and nearby islands, and has the council offices and the administrative centre for the artillery Deep Sea Range on South Uist, which is managed by QinetiQ.
+It is the main administrative centre for Benbecula, North Uist, South Uist and nearby islands, and has the council offices and the administrative centre for MOD Hebrides on South Uist, which is managed by QinetiQ.
 The village is also home to the airport and the island's bank.

 Other settlements include Craigstrome, a tiny hamlet in the south-east of Benbecula.
 In contrast to the cultivated west coast of the island, the eastern half is a mixture of freshwater lochs, moorland, bog and deeply indenting sea lochs.
 Craigstrome is near Ruabhal, Benbecula's highest hill at 124 m.

 The township of Lionacleit houses the island's main secondary school, which also doubles as a community centre, with a swimming pool, cafeteria, sports facilities, a small museum and a library.
 Next door to this is the Lionacleit campus of Lews Castle College.
 Lionacleit lies on the west coast road, about 1 mi from its junction with the north–south spinal road near Creagorry.

 Creagorry is in the south of the island, near the causeway to South Uist.
 The Co-op here is the main supermarket for the south of the island and for the north of South Uist.
 Borve Castle is near Lionacleit.

 The RAF radar station RRH Benbecula monitors the northern Atlantic, but is located on the west coast of North Uist.

 Nearby islands

 In addition to South and North Uist, there are numerous islands off the north, east and south coasts.
 To the north of Balivanich is Baleshare, and further east is Flodaigh, which is connected to Benbecula by another causeway.
 Beyond Flodaigh are Grimsay and Ronay.
 Off the east coast there are numerous small islands in Loch Uisgebhagh and beyond, including Bearran and Orasaigh Uisgeabhagh.
 Eileanan Chearabhaigh in the south east have a total area of 100 ha spread over several islands, the largest of which is about 31 ha in extent.
 Further south is the larger Wiay and west from there a profusion of skerries and small islands lie to the north of Bagh nam Faoileann.
-These include Fraoch-eilean, a second Grimsay, Fodragaigh, Eilean na Cille and Triallabreac.
+These include Seana Bhaile, a second Grimsay, Fodragaigh, Eilean na Cille and Triallabreac.